Skip to main content

 Online payments

-Instalments allow consumers to pay for a purchase in parts.
-An instalment typically covers one purchase/order and multiple payments over time.
+Installments allow consumers to pay for a purchase in parts.
+An installment typically covers one purchase/order and multiple payments over time.

-Instalments differ from a recurring payment because in recurring payments it is not a single purchase, but an ongoing service like bills or subscriptions.
-In an instalment transaction, a single transaction is sent to the issuer, which in turn splits the total amount into several monthly payments.
+Installments differ from recurring payments because unlike recurring payments it is not a single purchase, but an ongoing service like bills or subscriptions.
+In an installment transaction, a single transaction is sent to the issuer, which in turn splits the total amount into several monthly payments.

 Issuer-funded (credit instalments)

-• The bank issuing the card to the consumer offers the instalments to the consumer
+• The bank issuing the card to the consumer offers the installments to the consumer

-• The bank charges the consumer's account in the agreed number of instalments and charges an interest
+• The bank charges the consumer's account in the agreed number of installments and charges an interest

 • The merchant receives the total purchase amount at once